Jonathan Levine: Career

 Next, Levine directed the 2011 film 50/50 starring Seth Rogen, Joseph Gordon-Levitt and Anna Kendrick, about a young man being treated for cancer.
 It was loosely based on the experience of screenwriter Will Reiser, a friend of Rogen's.
 50/50 won the Audience Award at the 2011 Aspen Filmfest, the Audience Award at the 2011 Stockholm Film Festival and the Achille Valdata Award at the 2011 Torino International Film Festival /Torino International Festival of Young Cinema.
 In 2013, Levine directed Warm Bodies, based on the novel by Isaac Marion.
 It stars Nicholas Hoult as a zombie who slowly begins to return to normal, and forces a girl played by Teresa Palmer to stay with him.

 In 2014, Levine directed the pilot episode of the TV series he created with Gina Matthews and Grant Scharbo, Rush, for the USA Network.
 A medical drama series revolving around a hard-partying doctor named William P. Rush played by Tom Ellis, it was cancelled after one season.
 The next year he re-teamed with his 50/50 stars Rogen and Gordon-Levitt for Christmas comedy The Night Before, which he directed and co-wrote.
 It also stars Anthony Mackie, Lizzy Caplan, Mindy Kaling, Jillian Bell and Miley Cyrus in a cameo role.

 Levine filmed a pilot for a Showtime comedy series created by executive producer Jim Carrey titled I'm Dying Up Here, based in part on the 2010 non-fiction book of the same name by William Knoedelseder about the stand-up comedy scene in LA during the 1970s.
 It has been announced that Levine will direct Brooklyn Castle, a feature adaptation of the 2012 documentary of the same name.
 The storyline tells about a group of New York's inner city, junior high school kids who wanted to compete in a highly prestigious, highly selective national chess tournament.

-In April 2025, Levine began production on Mr. Irrelevant, about former NFL football player John Tuggle.
+In April 2025, Levine began production on Mr. Irrelevant: The John Tuggle Story, about former NFL football player John Tuggle.

 Writing

 Levine has written or co-written the screenplays for many of the feature films and short films that he has directed.
 He also wrote the screenplay for the short film The Weight (2009), directed by Nicholas Jarecki.

 In addition, he wrote an episode of the TV series The Screen Junkies Show, entitled "Zombie Acting Tips" (2013), as well as two episodes of Rush: the pilot (which he also directed) and "Don't Ask Me Why".

+Levine is writing the film adaptation of Grady Hendrix's Horrorstör.
+Searchlight Pictures picked up the rights to the comedic horror novel.